Optimal Linear Decay Learning Rate Schedules and Further Refinements: Experiments

 \subsection{Deep Learning experiments}

 Classical any-time learning rates schedules such as $1/\sqrt{t}$ and $1/t$ are commonly used in theoretical analysis of optimization methods, yet they are rarely used by practitioners.
-To illustrate why, in Figure~\ref{fig:cifar10_inv_schedules}, we sweep over the learning rate $\eta$ and offset $\beta$ for schedules of the form: A 5\% duration learning rate warmup was also included in each case.
-Even with 60 hyper-parameter combinations tried for each family, neither are able to match the performance of the linear-decay schedule.
+To illustrate why, in Figure~\ref{fig:cifar10_inv_schedules}, we sweep over the learning rate $\eta$ and offset $\beta$ for schedules of the form:

+A 5\% duration learning rate warmup was also included in each case. \textbf{Even with 60 hyper-parameter combinations tried for each family, neither are able to match the performance of the linear-decay schedule}.
 For our deep learning experiments we implemented two commonly used practical variants of these schedules, since sweeping the $\beta$ hyper-parameter is computationally impractical.
 The vanilla version uses $\beta=1$, and the \emph{offset} version uses $\beta$ set to match the duration of the warmup period (a common setting due to its implementation in FairSeq).